pacman100/Know-It-Owl-A-Question-Answering-Chatbot/bert_code/README.md

-# Know-It_Owl
+# Know It Owl

-See the MRC_Inference.py for the code to expose FineTUned BERT as an API.
+See the MRC_Inference.py for the code to expose FineTuned BERT as an API.